vippsas/vipps-login-api/vipps-login-api.md

 See [how to implement](#integrating-with-vipps-login-from-phone-number).

 ### Vipps Login from QR-code

-With Vipps Login from QR code you can retrieve userdata and log users in through a QR code.
+With Vipps Login from QR code you can retrieve user data and log users in through a QR code.

 For an illustration of the flows that will be supported see [How It Works](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-from-QR-api-howitworks.md).

 Integration details and developer documentation can be [found here](#integrating-with-vipps-login-from-qr-code)

 ## Design guidelines and buttons

 Buttons to use for Vipps Login can be found as part of our [design guidelines](https://github.com/vippsas/vipps-design-guidelines/tree/master/vipps-buttons).

 ## Core concepts

 Vipps Login adheres to the OAuth2 and OpenID Connect standards.
-The core concepts releated to these are presented below.
+The core concepts related to these are presented below.
 The next chapter goes into the actual implementation.

 ### OAuth 2.0